-- The Holiday Rep Diploma course is an online course of 17 modules, aimed at getting jobs as various kinds of holiday rep. Those enrolled on the course get a recruitment adviser and access to jobs with tour operators.
-See the Holiday Rep Diploma website for details.
+The Holiday Rep Diploma course is an online course of 18 modules, aimed at getting jobs as various kinds of holiday rep. Those enrolled on the course get a recruitment adviser and access to jobs with tour operators.
+You can find several websites online offering this course.

 Some people work in this field for only a few seasons and then move on to a second career.

 If you work for a large firm you might get promotion to senior representative, then resort manager.